-Roof strength evaluations consist of a quasi-static test conducted on a vehicle's roof in a manner similar to tests used to judge compliance with Federal Motor Vehicle Safety Standard 216 (Office of the Federal Register, 2009).
-The main differences between the procedure specified by the Insurance Institute for Highway Safety (IIHS) and that specified by the U.S. federal government are that the IIHS procedure:
+Roof strength evaluations consist of a quasi-static test conducted on a vehicle's roof in a manner similar to tests used to judge compliance with U.S. Federal Motor Vehicle Safety Standard (FMVSS) 216 (Office of the Federal Register, 2009).
+The main differences between the IIHS roof strength test and that specified by FMVSS 216 are that the IIHS test: